dimitrit/ftcomputing/README.md

 ## Connecting the Interface

-Between the mid-1980s and early 1990s fischertechnik produced computing interfaces for a range of computer systems, including Apple, Commodore and Schneider.
-In addition to these dedicated interfaces, fischertechnik also released universal interfaces.
-While dedicated interfaces could be plugged in to the respective computers directly, the fischertechnik Universal and CVK Computing Interfaces required adapters between the interface connector and target computer systems.
+In addition to interfaces for specific computers, fischertechnik also released the fischertechnik Universal and CVK Computing Interfaces.
+These 'generic' interfaces supported a wider range of systems by means of a small adapter between the computing interface and target computer system.

 ftPAL is a simple adapter that allows the fischertechnik Universal and CVK Computing Interfaces to be connected to the PAL-1 RIOT Expansion Module or the PAL-2 Versatile Interface.[^3][^4]

 The ftPAL adapter implements the same logical connections as the fischertechnik Commodore 64 adapter:[^5]